-Through out the last thirty-five years I have walked with the Savior one lesson continues to prove itself day by day - the more I learn about Jesus, I discover how little I really know and how much more I NEED to know!
-It never ceases to amaze me that every time I think I have reached a pinnacle of success in my faith walk or I can now relax a little, something comes along and reminds me how much I still have yet to learn!
+Throughout the past 50+ years I have walked with the Savior, one lesson continues to prove itself day by day - the more I learn about Jesus, I discover how little I really know and how much more I NEED to know!
+It never ceases to amaze me that every time I think I have reached a pinnacle of success in my faith walk, or I can now relax a little, something comes along and reminds me how much I still have yet to learn!

-This past year has really been rough.
-The previous year had left us reeling from the financial effects of the stock market crash and a frivolous lawsuit that took way too much time and money defending ourselves.
-So, we were kind of hoping that things would just have to get better.
+The last decade was really rough.
+One year, in particular, left my family reeling from the financial effects of a stock market crash and a frivolous lawsuit that took way too much time and money defending ourselves.
+So, we were kind of hoping that things would get better.

-In November of the previous year my wife was the victim of a malicious virus that lasted two months.
-Most people would have gotten through it without any major concerns but my wife has kidney problems as a result of the disease known as Lupus.
-Twenty-five years earlier she was given 7 years to live and miraculously, to the amazement of the specialists, her kidneys held out.
-But this virus took a heavy toll and both kidneys failed.
-She became very sick right after Christmas and went to the hospital immediately to start dialysis.
-Currently she has to go through 5 peritoneal dialysis sessions a day, 7 days a week.
-Needless to say it has totally changed the way we live permeating every minute detail of our day-to-day existence.
+In November, prior to that year, my wife was the victim of a malicious virus that lasted two months.
+Most people would have gotten through it without any major concerns but my wife had kidney problems as a result of the disease known as Lupus.
+Twenty-five years earlier, while we were engaged to be married, she was given seven years to live and miraculously, to the amazement of the Doctors, her kidneys held out.
+However, that virus took a heavy toll and both kidneys failed.
+She became very sick just after Christmas and went to the hospital immediately to start dialysis.
+She had to go through five peritoneal dialysis sessions a day, seven days a week for a few weeks, then three sessions a week until the end of her life.
+Needless to say, it totally changed the way we lived, permeating every minute detail of our day-to-day existence.

-During those first months of the year I had some physical problems that greatly concerned me for fear that cancer had returned after beating it over 15 years previously.
-It took weeks and weeks of testing and finally a surgery date was set for mid May.
+During those first months of the following year, I had some physical problems that greatly concerned me for fear that cancer had returned after beating it over 15 years previously.
+It took weeks and weeks of testing and finally a surgery date was set for mid-May.
 I ultimately had the surgery and was given a clean bill of health.

 In between all the testing and doctor visits for the both of us I got into a car accident.
 I was unharmed but my pristine 21-year-old Italian sports car was totaled.
 Just when I thought things couldn’t get any worse, my daughter’s life was threatened by a stalker and we lived under that threat for months.

-In May my father was the victim of a terrible accident.
-My Mom and Dad were visiting friends who lived a few hundred miles from their home in Medford, Oregon.
-My Dad had gone out into the garage to get something out of the car and bring it back into the house.
-There were three doors in a row to choose from, one led to a bathroom, another into a downstairs basement and the last back into the house that was full of laughter, warmth and love.
+In May of that year, my father was the victim of a terrible accident.
+My Mom and Dad were visiting friends who lived a few hundred miles from their home in Oregon.
+My Dad had gone out into the carport to get something out of the car and bring it back into the house.
+There were three doors in a row on the back wall to choose from, one led to a washroom, another into a downstairs basement, and the last back into the house that was full of laughter, warmth, and love.
 He somehow chose the door that led into the basement.
-He stepped into the doorway as he opened the door and immediately lost his footing due to the first step starting just below the doorsill.
-It was very dark and he tried desperately to grab onto something to stop his fall but the stairs had no arm rail.
-He fell head first onto the concrete floor below.
+As he opened the door, he stepped into the darkness and immediately lost his footing due to the first step starting just below the doorsill.
+He tried desperately to grab onto something to stop his fall but the stairs had no handrail.
+He fell head-first onto the concrete floor below 10 feet below.

 He was flown by Life Flight to a Trauma Hospital 200 miles away.
-He remained on life support for a few weeks but just a few days before Father’s Day he lost his valiant struggle to regain consciousness and past on into the next life.
-He taught me the true meaning of commitment and what it means to be a father, a husband and a provider, not just in words alone but also by how he lived.
-Words can’t express how greatly he will be missed.
+He remained on life support for a few weeks but just a few days before Father’s Day he lost his valiant struggle to regain consciousness and passed on into the next life.
+He taught me the true meaning of commitment and what it means to be a father, a husband, and a provider, not just in words alone but also by how he lived.
+Words can’t express how great he is missed.